MichaelSail4499/cybereventthree/README.md

 sudo pip3 install omnihash
 ```

 You may copy all these commands and paste them into your terminal, rather than going one by one.
-We'll be going over the usage of the packages installed shortly.
+All of the installed packages will be used throughout this assignment.

 ## Ophcrack - LanMan Rainbow Table